 The AMF accused Normand Bouchard of managing securities portfolios without holding a permit to provide such services.
 The victims met with Normand Bouchard after reading a classified ad, usually published in a local newspaper.
 The victim quickly opened an on-line brokerage account and sent information to Normand Bouchard that allowed him to use money saved in a locked-in retirement account or pension fund to make investments.
 Most of the victims, who knew little or nothing about the stock market, lost all their savings.

 Two cease trade orders had been issued against Normand Bouchard.
-The first was issued in June 2007 (pdf - 95 KB)This link will open in a new window and the second, in the matter of Carrefour, was issued in December 2009 (pdf - 46 KB)This link will open in a new window.
+The first was issued in June 2007 and the second, in the matter of Carrefour, was issued in December 2009 (pdf - 46 KB)This link will open in a new window.
 Normand Bouchard is also one of the eleven people against whom the Integrated Market Enforcement Team filed a series of criminal charges related to the Carrefour operation in February 2011.

 Fraud in Classified Ads - Be Careful!